Barbie Hsu: Relationships

-Although Hsu preferred to treat the engagement ceremony as their wedding, a formal banquet was held at the request of Wang's family on 22 March 2011 in Sanya, Hainan on 22 March 2011, followed by a week-long honeymoon in Bhutan.
-Hsu's star-studded beach wedding drew scrutiny for its perceived extravagance, including two five-star hotels booked for guests and a chartered flight from Taiwan.
+Although Hsu preferred to treat the engagement ceremony as their wedding, a formal banquet was held at the request of Wang's family.
+Hsu's wedding ceremony took place on 22 March 2011 in Sanya, Hainan, and was followed by a private, week-long honeymoon in Bhutan.
+The star-studded beach event drew scrutiny for its perceived extravagance, including two five-star hotels booked for guests and a chartered flight from Taiwan.
 The generally negative publicity was compounded by her decision to keep the highly anticipated event private from the press corps stationed outside the venue—a move she only disclosed in 2024 was due to a miscarriage surgery four days before the wedding, when she publicly denied the media speculation about her pre-wedding pregnancy.
 Hsu's mother later claimed that Hsu had intended to cancel the wedding due to the miscarriage.
 However, Wang's mother, Zhang Lan, seeking to build momentum for South Beauty's planned IPO under a bet-on agreement, insisted that the ceremony proceed to avoid the Wang family "losing face".
 Although both families had announced they would not accept monetary gifts, according to Hsu's mother, Zhang collected them secretly.